-High Value Holiday Home Insurance: Finding the right cover Finding the right cover for your high value holiday home or second home is essential to…
+High Value Holiday Home Insurance: Finding the right cover High value holiday home insurance is essential to protect your luxury holiday home or second home,…

 High Value Car Insurance

 High value car insurance: finding the right cover for your supercar or classic motor

 High value car insurance policies can provide many benefits for owners of high performance, luxury or classic vehicles.
 Online comparison sites offer a quick and convenient way for many people to insure their vehicles.
 However, owners of one or more high value vehicles might find that the policies offered online by high street insurers do not offer sufficient cover.

 Whether you enjoy the thrill of driving a supercar or other high-performance vehicle, such as a Porsche or Ferrari, or are a collector of classic, antique or vintage cars, your insurance policy should provide peace of mind.
 When purchasing car insurance, it’s important to consider the premium and the benefits of the enhanced cover offered by more specialist high value car insurance.

 Here are some things to consider when taking out a policy:

 Typically, high street insurance policies will insure a vehicle for the market value, whereas a specialist high value or luxury car insurance policy should offer cover for an agreed value which provides the full amount agreed up front in the event of a total loss.

 As many classic and high performance vehicles fluctuate in value, insuring for the market value may not be sufficient to replace your vehicle.
 Insuring for an agreed value can make the claims process more straight forward, and ensure you aren’t out of pocket if your car is written off and you require a replacement.

 Some high value car insurance policies include business use, but it is important to check your policy to ensure you are covered.
 If you intend to use your car for both business and pleasure, on either a regular or occasional basis, it’s important to discuss this with your broker before taking out a policy.